Manuel Margot Player Props: Rays vs. Nationals

 - Margot hit .274 with 18 doubles, two triples, four home runs and 25 walks.

+- Margot got a hit in 68.1% of his 91 games last year, with multiple hits in 26.4% of those contests.

-- He homered in four games a year ago (out of 91 opportunities, 4.4%), leaving the ballpark in 1.1% of his chances at the plate.
+- He homered in four games a year ago (out of 91 opportunities, 4.4%), leaving the ballpark in 1.1% of his trips to home plate.

-- In 37.4% of his games a season ago (34 of 91), Margot picked up an RBI.
-In nine of those games (9.9%) he recorded more than one RBI, and he had three or more in three contests.
+- Margot drove in a run in 34 of 91 games last year, with multiple RBIs in nine of them.
+He drove in three or more runs in three games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.